aybe/libsndfile.NET/README.md

 ## Notes
  - basic features have been tested thoroughly
  - advanced features like special tags reading needs further testing
- - currently, the only documentation available is the [official one](http://www.mega-nerd.com/libsndfile/api.html)
+ - for now the only documentation available is the [official one](http://www.mega-nerd.com/libsndfile/api.html)
+ - UWP support is somehow limited because of [storage restrictions](https://trac.ffmpeg.org/wiki/CompilationGuide/WinRT#WindowsStoreCertificationFileIOandOtherDetails), the [`SfVirtualStreamHelper`](https://github.com/aybe/libsndfile.NET/blob/master/libsndfile.NET/Helpers/SfVirtualStreamHelper.cs) shows how UWP file access could be virtualized; this allows seamless file access while [a patched libsndfile for UWP](https://github.com/Microsoft/vcpkg/pull/2216) makes its way to this project